 In order to maintain or enhance the volume of products sold via their own website, brand owners oftern seek to limit the ability of authorised distributors (and in some cases their competitors) to bid on the brand owners' trade marks as keywords or logos.

-Following a European Commission (the "Commission") decision in December 2018 to fine Guess (see our Article), the American clothing firm, just under €40 million for preventing its authorised distributors from bidding for search terms including its trade marks, the Commission has made it clear that such practices are likely to face increased scrutiny.
+Following a European Commission (the "Commission") decision in December 2018 to fine Guess, the American clothing firm, just under €40 million for preventing its authorised distributors from bidding for search terms including its trade marks, the Commission has made it clear that such practices are likely to face increased scrutiny.

 Thomas Kramler, the new head of a Commission unit responsible for e-commerce, told an antitrust conference in Washington DC in March 2019 that restricting bidding for online advertising was becoming a 'space to watch' and 'something that antitrust authorities will have to grapple with going forward'.